BigBangData/NaturalLanguageProcessing/README.md

 - **Twitter Sentiment Analysis**

-This project builds upon the firstby applying the same framework to a tangential problem, predicting the polarity of a Tweet.
+This project builds upon the first by applying the same framework to a tangential problem, predicting the polarity of a Tweet.